phyloref/phyx.js/tutorial/Introduction to phyx.js.md

 # Introduction to phyx.js

-This tutorial provides an introduction to the phyx.js library, and shows you how it can be used to interpret [phyloreferences](https://www.phyloref.org/) in Phyx files and convert them into OWL for reasoning.
+This tutorial provides an introduction to the phyx.js library, and shows you how it can be used to read a Phyx file, check it for validity, examine [phyloreferences](https://www.phyloref.org/), phylogenies and specifiers, and describe how to convert the file into RDF.

 ## Navigating a Phyx document as a JSON file